 • Color Guard Detail: No less than 30 days.

-• Personnel (to include parades & demonstrations: No Less than 45 days.
+• Personnel for parades & demonstrations: No less than 45 days.

 To request a color guard or personnel support, please send the following DD Form 2536 form to firstname.lastname@example.org